 The main way dogs regulate their body temperature is through their mouths.
 Panting allows them to circulate the necessary air through their bodies to cool down.
 So keeping cold water available for them to drink is imperative to prevent dehydration.

-If your dog likes water, let him swim.
-Purchase a wading pool just for him, or take him to a dog park with a lake for swimming.
+If your dog likes water, let him or her swim.
+Purchase a wading pool just for your dog, or take your dog to a dog park with a lake for swimming.
 Just remember to always put safety first.
-Use a flotation device if you take your dog on a boat, and never leave him around bodies of water unsupervised.
+Use a flotation device if you take your dog on a boat, and never leave your dog around bodies of water unsupervised.
 Also, rinse your dog of chlorine or salt after a swim and make sure his coat dries thoroughly to prevent skin infections.

 Too hot to trot